 Brett: Much like any author writing forensic books, I wanted to write the books that I wish were already written by someone else.
 I would have bought them if they already were written!
 My first two books were published within the same year, so they competed against each other for Best Forensic Book of the Year and the X-Ways book won.
 That was neat, and certainly having Eric Zimmerman as my co-author helped.
 I will keep writing books whenever I need a book that hasn’t already been written, so hopefully we get more authors writing books.

 ADF Bret: Who do you create for?
-In other words, do you have a specific type of person in mind when you are producing content?
+In other words, as a cybersecurity instructor, do you have a specific type of person in mind when you are producing content?

 Brett: I tend to create content for myself, or at least what I want to learn, what I think is important to learn, and what I think others would want to learn.
 There really isn’t a specific type of person, because in this field, you can be having a cup of coffee while watching a progress bar and the next minute the phone rings and you’re running out the door to handle someone’s emergency.
 That’s a broad audience for creating any content!